What is Dispersion? Developing Methods for Wet Dispersion Optimization – Part 1

 Sampling

-For all particle characterization techniques, it is crucial to ensure that the sample placed into the equipment is representative of the bulk material.
-Sampling is often the largest source of error in measurements of samples containing coarse particles or a range of sizes.
+For all particle characterisation techniques, it is essential that the sample introduced into the instrument is representative of the bulk material.
+For coarse materials or samples with a broad particle size distribution, sampling can be the largest source of measurement error.